-Research and development costs also include costs of acquired product licenses and related technology rights where there is no alternative future use, prototypes used in research and development, consultant fees and amounts paid to collaborative partners.
+All research and development costs are expensed as incurred.
+Research and development costs include costs of acquired product license and related technology rights where there is no alternative future use, prototypes used in research and development, consultant fees and amounts paid to collaborative partners.
+All research and development costs are charged to operations as incurred in accordance with ASC 730, Research and Development.